 What We Like Less:

-It’s an old book, and sometimes the content is filled with anecdotes and stories.
-Also, you may find yourself not easy to relate to some examples of famous men in this book.
+- It’s an old book with anecdotes and stories sprinkled throughout.
+You may also find it difficult to relate to some of the instances of great individuals in this book.

 Why You Are Going to Like it:

-If you want a book to teach you how to influence people (albeit a bit older) then Carnegie’s book can help you understand human behavior and speak to your audience in a way that will resonate with them across various platforms.
+- Suppose you want an older book to teach you how to influence people.
+In that case, Carnegie’s book may help you understand human behavior and talk to your audience in a way that will connect with them across several media.